-Welcome the U.S. Peace Caravan arriving to Washington, DC, after a long journey throughout Mexico and the United States.
+We welcome the U.S. Peace Caravan, which will reach Washington, DC, after a long journey throughout Mexico and the United States.

 The U.S. Institute for Peace wants to change its name.
 What’s the matter with peace all of the sudden?